SS Wanganui: Collision in Port Chalmers Harbour

 At about midnight on the night of 3 December 1877 the SS Wanganui was coming up the harbour to the Rattray street wharf when it suddenly saw the brigantine Ethel, which, was claimed to having no light up, the order to put the helm hard a starboard, but before it could clear the vessel the steamer collided with the Ethel.
-The steamer's bow hit the brigantine on the starboard side, The steamer's bow was right on towards the steamer with the Ethel's anchor fouling the Wanganui.
+The steamer's bow hit the brigantine on the starboard side.
+The steamer's bow was right on towards the steamer with the Ethel's anchor fouling the Wanganui.
 The engines were stopped, and the foul cleared.
 The whole thing occupied only a few minutes.
 The steamer was considerably damaged.
 Her bulwarks were smashed, hawser pipe broken, the bow injured, three angle-irons carried away, and other damage done.

 Edward Ohlson was the lamp trimmer on board the SS Wanganui and was at the steamer's helm at the time of the collision.
-He stated that about a minute be fore the collision witness received the order "Hard a-starboard," which order he obeyed.
+He stated that about a minute before the collision witness received the order "Hard a-starboard," which order he obeyed.
 John Marks a seaman collaborated that there was no light on the brigantine at the time of the collision.
 When the mate sang out "Where's the light?" somebody brought a light and said "Here it is."
 It was probable the light was brought from the cabin.
 George Skidmore, steward, said there was no light on the vessel when the steamer struck her, but one was in the rigging about three minutes later.

 Thomas King, master of the lighter Agnes, was also arriving near the wharf at midnight and observed the Ethel he passed it on the port side, and saw no light.
 In passing her about five minutes past 12, and when just past the vessel, saw a faint light, almost out; it appeared to be on the vessel's galley.